 |Nutritional Guidelines (per serving)|

-For kids making fresh lemonade is almost as much drinking it.
+For kids, making fresh lemonade is almost as much drinking it.
 Almost!
-What, for adults, is tedious work--squeezing lemons--is fun for kids.
+What, for adults, is tedious work—squeezing lemons—can be made fun for kids.
 And so lemonade has the potential to be an independent activity and a treat all at once.
-And as a work-at-home mom, I am always looking for this elusive combination.

-However, the problem with lemonade is that to make it right you need to boil, or at least heat, the water so that all the granulated sugar doesn't sink to the bottom.
+The problem with some lemonade recipes is that they call for boiling the water so all the granulated sugar doesn't sink to the bottom.
 And boiling a simple syrup is something younger kids can't do on their own.
-This no-boil lemonade recipe gets around that.
-And it keeps your kitchen cooler!
+This no-boil lemonade recipe gets around that, plus it keeps your kitchen cooler.

-- 2 cups lemon juice (fresh squeezed, around 9-10 large lemons)
+- 2 cups lemon juice (fresh squeezed, around 9 to 10 large lemons)